randomnoun/historytable-cli/README.md

 ## Doesn't this already exist ?

 Probably.
-I wrote this close to a decade ago, based on a system I saw in use 15 years ago, so there's probably products out there that do the same sort of thing.
+I wrote this close to a decade ago, based on a system I saw in use 15 years ago, so there's a good chance there's other products out there that do the same sort of thing.

 ## Licensing